Nagapattinam Port: History

 The port came to prominence during the period of Medieval Cholas (9th −12th century CE) and served as their important port for commerce and east bound naval expeditions.
 All the eastern naval expeditions of Rajendra Chola I (1012–44 CE) were through the port.
 In the early 16th century the Portuguese started commercial contacts with the town through the port and established a commercial centre in 1554 CE.
 The Portuguese also conducted missionary enterprise in the town.
 In 1658, the Dutch established an agreement between King Vijaya Nayakkar of Thanjavur on 5 January 1662.
 Ten villages were transferred from the Portuguese to the Dutch – Nagapattinam Port, Puthur, Muttam, Poruvalancheri, Anthanappettai, Karureppankadu, AzhingiMangalam, Sangamangalam, Thiruthinamangalam, Manjakollai, Nariyankudi.
-As per agreement between the first Maratta King Egoji of Thanjavur and the Dutch, Naagapattinam and surrounding villages were handed over to the Dutch on 30 December 1676.
+As per agreement between the first Maratta King Ekoji of Thanjavur and the Dutch, Naagapattinam and surrounding villages were handed over to the Dutch on 30 December 1676.
 In 1690, the capital of Dutch Coromandel changed from Pulicat to Nagapattinam.

 This town fell into the hands of the British in 1781 after the two naval battles between British and French fleets were fought off the coast of Negapatam, as it was then known: the first in 1758 as part of the Seven Years' War and the second in 1782 as part of the American Revolutionary War.
 The town was taken by the British from the Dutch in 1781 (who had been formally brought into the war in 1780).
 When the Dutch and British reached a peace agreement in 1784, Nagapattinam was formally ceded to the British.
 277 villages with Nagore as the headquarters were handed over to the East India Company.

 From 1799 to 1845 CE Nagapttinam was the headquarters of Tanjore district.
 The town remained one of the chief ports to the Madras Presidency.
 The port suffered decline after the inclusion of Tranquebar and Tuticorin ports.
 The port was one of the ports severely affected by the tsunami which followed the 2004 Indian Ocean earthquake.